captainnova/dmri_segmenter/README.md

 Licensed under the Apache License, Version 2.0 (see LICENSE and NOTICE).

 ## Dependencies
+All but the first two can be installed with pip.
+- POSIX? (not yet tested with Windows)
-python 2.6+, not yet tested with python 3. dipy nibabel numpy
+- python 2.6+, not yet tested with python 3.
+- dipy
+  - Dependencies:
+    - nibabel
+    - numpy
+    - (If installing via pip):
+      - sudo apt install python-dev (Debian and its derivatives)
+      - sudo yum install python-devel (Red Hat and its derivatives)
+- scikit-image
+- scikit-learn

 ## Versions
 1.1.0 released 2019-07-28.